-The Assistant Superintendent of Curriculum and Instruction will inform the complainant, in2022-2023 Item 12.9 and 3.22 "PUSH"Page 6 of 7 writing, by certified US mail, of the committee's decision.
+The Assistant Superintendent of Curriculum and Instruction will inform the complainant, in writing, by certified US mail, of the committee's decision.

 The complainant may appeal the decision to the School Board.
 The appeal must be made in writing to the Superintendent within ten (10) days of receipt of notification of the district-level committee decision.